chat icon

 The Risk Manager is responsible for enforcing this policy and implementing these procedures within Easyvest.

-Easyvest is a brand of EASYVEST NV/SA, with company number 0631.809.696, authorized and regulated by the Belgian Authority for Financial Services and Markets (FSMA) as a portfolio management company and as a broker in insurances, with registered office at Rue de Praetere 2/4, 1000 Brussels, Belgium.
+Easyvest is a brand of Easyvest NV/SA (No. 0631.809.696), authorized and regulated by the Belgian Authority for Financial Services and Markets (FSMA) as a portfolio management company and as a broker in insurances, with registered office at Rue de Praetere 2/4, 1000 Brussels, Belgium.
+Easyvest Pension Fund (abbreviated to Easyvest OFP) is a professional pension organisation approved by the FSMA (No. 1011.041.490) and domiciled at the same address.
 Copyright 2024 EASYVEST NV/SA.
 Past performance is no guarantee of future results.
 Any historical returns, expected returns, or probability projections may not reflect actual future performance.
 All securities involve risk and may result in loss.